simonecorsi/awesome/README.md

 *   [terser/terser](https://github.com/terser/terser) - 🗜 JavaScript parser, mangler and compressor toolkit for ES6+

-*   [apify/apify-js](https://github.com/apify/apify-js) - Apify SDK — The scalable web scraping and crawling library for JavaScript/Node.js.
-Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.

 *   [lirantal/anti-trojan-source](https://github.com/lirantal/anti-trojan-source) - Detect trojan source attacks that employ unicode bidi attacks to inject malicious code

 *   [fastify/fastify-vite](https://github.com/fastify/fastify-vite) - This plugin lets you load a Vite client application and set it up for Server-Side Rendering (SSR) with Fastify.